PJDEVEX/slot-machine/doc/README.md

 1. Log in to [Heroku]( https://id.heroku.com/login) or create an account if required.
 2. Then, click the button labeled **New** from the dashboard in the top right corner and from the drop-down menu select **Create New App**.
-3. You must enter a unique app name, (I used etf-finance-app).
+3. You must enter a unique app name, (slot-machine-pj).
-4. Next, select your region, (I chose Europe as I am in Ireland).
+4. Next, select your region, (I chose Europe as I am in Sweden).
 5. Click on the **Create App** button.
 6. The next page you will see is the project’s Deploy Tab.
 Click on the **Settings Tab** and scroll down to **Config Vars**.
 7. Click **Reveal Config Vars** and enter **port** into the **Key** box and **8000** into the **Value** box and click the **Add** button.